Skip to main content

 The young lions do lack, and suffer hunger: but they that seek the Lord shall not want any good thing.

-David experienced a 'good thing' when he was delivered from the Philistines by God.
+David experienced a "good thing" when he was delivered from the Philistines by God.
 Not by his strength or might, but by the goodness of God.
+Even the strongest creatures in nature face lack, but those who seek the Lord are provided for.

 Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.
 Trust ye in the Lord for ever: for in the Lord Jehovah is everlasting strength